The Pulse

 Credits: Ourisman Kia of Catonsville

 There is nothing as annoying as purchasing a car and realising that it has been recalled because of faults that can put your life at risk.
-About 137,00 cars in the United States have been recalled by Kia, with serious warnings such as the engines can catch fire.
+About 137,000 cars in the United States have been recalled by Kia, with serious warnings such as the engines can catch fire.
 The (NHTSA) has flagged models from this automaker because the lives of people are now in danger.

 What is causing the fire risk?
-The explained dangerous engine defects
+The dangerous engine defects explained

 The primary cause of this recall is because of the damaged engines.
-According to Delaware Online, it is possible that the piston oil rings were made improperly, which could harm the engine.
+According to Delaware Online, it is possible that the piston oil control rings were made improperly, which could harm the engine.
 Damage to the engine may result in a car stalling or catching fire, raising the possibility of an accident or injury.
 If you own these Kia car models, 2021-2023 Seltos and Soul vehicles, then you need to take action ASAP!

 The affected vehicles that need a recall